 After some decades, in Stage 2 (Fig. 6.3), the granular salt backfill starts to compact due to the convergence of the host rock which is now in direct contact.
 The rate at which the backfill compacts depends on many factors including its intrinsic properties such as its grainsizes, the temperature and its moisture content, but also the rate of convergence of the surrounding host rock coupled with the resistance of the backfill.
 As the backfill compacts, it will slow down the convergence of the host rock, as the increase in stress in the backfill will cause a decrease in stress difference between the surrounding host rock and backfill.
 As in the first stage, the dominant processes in the host rock are dislocation creep and pressure solution creep.
 Also in the backfill, both processes can be active.
 Experimental work in combination with an analytical solution shows that for a backfill with a grain size equal to or less than 1.0 mm, the porosity of the backfill will decrease in less than 1,000 years from 40% to 1%.
 For a grainsize of 3 mm, this decrease would take over 8,000 years.
-Therefore, to ensure fast compaction, a grainsize of 1 mm or less is recommended (Oosterhout, 2023).
-This size also has the advantage that only one of the two mechanisms is active: pressure solution, which will make the compaction of the backfill more predictable.
-As pressure solution depends on the availability of brine, it is proposed to add 0.5 - 10 wt% moisture to increase the compaction rate of the granular salt backfill significantly (Oosterhout et al., 2022; Spiers et al., 1988) and this is incorporated into our present conceptual design.
-At the end of Stage 2, the expected permeability will be between $10^{-17} - 10^{-18} \text{ m}^2$ (Oosterhout, 2023; Oosterhout et al., 2022).
+Therefore, to ensure fast compaction, depends on the availability of brine, it is proposed to add 0.5 - 10 wt% moisture to increase the compaction rate of the granular salt backfill significantly (Oosterhout et al., 2022; Spiers et al., 1988) and this is incorporated into our present conceptual design.
+At the end of Stage 2, the expected permeability will be between $10^{-17} - 10^{-18}$ m2 (Oosterhout, 2023; Oosterhout et al., 2022).
 Both Stages 1 and 2 are referred to as mechanical (creep) closure.
 It is, however, unlikely that the backfill will consist of a single grainsize.
+Experiments as part of the COPERA (2020 - 2025) research a grainsize of 1 mm or less is recommended (Oosterhout, 2023).

+compaction of the backfill more predictable.
+As pressure solution mechanisms is active: pressure solution, which will make the size.
 Experiments as part of the COPERA (2020 - 2025) research programme were performed to understand how the distribution of grainsize would influence the compaction and how to predict the strain rate (Oosterhout, 2023).
 These experiments showed that, for a relatively small grain size distribution, the geometric mean of the grain size within a granular salt backfill can be used to predict its compaction behaviour (Oosterhout, 2023).
 Hence, it is not necessary to use a backfill with a single grain size equal to or less than 1 mm; it suffices if the geometric mean of the grain size within the backfill is equal to or less than 1 mm.